 Firstly, auctioning serves as an alternative to distribute (allocate) allowances in the ETS market instead of grandfathering or benchmarking.
 That is the main goal of auctioning.
-Setting reserve prices may introduce the risk of ensuring government income or other policy goals.
+Setting reserve prices may introduce the risk of ensuring government income or other policy goals and defeats the purpose of minimising the cost of achieving the emission reduction objectives.
 As any ad hoc intervention would reduce predictability and distort investment signals, there should be no intervention in the EUA market.
 The greater the likelihood that intervention will occur, the greater the negative effect there will be on participants, and the higher the costs caused by subsequent risks created.
 Therefore, to preserve predictability, Member States and other relevant authorities should refrain from unduly intervening in the auction process ex post if the result is politically undesirable e.g. that prices rise or volatility increases.
 As such, no price floor or cap should be put in place.